Chris Gethard: Books

-Interactions with fans

-The Chris Gethard Show is well known for its audience interaction.
-One show featured a woman calling in to inquire about the purpose of the show.
-Gethard invited her to join them and she became a regular for four months.
-After this the notion of random, unknown fans becoming regular cast members became popular.
-The show continued this trend through its public access run, having a new "random" as a cast member for 15 episodes.

 Personal life

-Gethard married Hallie Bulleit, band leader for The Chris Gethard Show and lead singer of The Unlovables, on August 30, 2014, in Brooklyn, New York.
+Gethard married Hallie Bulleit, leader of The Chris Gethard Show band The LLC and lead singer of The Unlovables. on August 30, 2014, in Brooklyn, New York.
 The service was performed by fellow Chris Gethard Show cast member Murf Meyer.
-The couple had a son, Caleb David Gethard, in April 2019.
+His wife is vegetarian.

 Chris Gethard has been diagnosed with manic depression.
 He stated that early on the mania portion of the manic depression diagnosis was worse than the depression portion.
 He also said he manages his symptoms through medication, therapy, and support from his wife.

-He is an avid fan of The Smiths and has two tattoos related to the band—Morrissey's signature on his right shoulder (based on an actual signature he got in marker on his arm), and "It takes strength to be gentle and kind," a lyric from "I Know It's Over," on his right biceps.
+Gethard is a fan of professional wrestling.
+His favorite sport is basketball and he is a fans of the New York Knicks in the NBA.
+His favorite player growing up was John Starks who went on to appear on The Chris Gethard Show in 2016.
+He is a fan of The Smiths and has two tattoos related to the band.
+One of them is Morrissey's signature on his right shoulder (based on an actual signature he got in marker on his arm) which he had tattooed on March 23, 2009.
+The other being a tattoo on his right biceps saying "It takes strength to be gentle and kind," a lyric from "I Know It's Over".
+Gethard became a fan of Star Wars during his childhood and memorized the Star Wars Encyclopedia.

-Gethard has stated that his favorite sport is basketball and he is a New York Knicks fan.
-His favorite player growing up was Knicks guard John Starks, who appeared on The Chris Gethard Show in 2016.